CyVerse-learning-materials/discovery_environment_guide/step6.rst

 5. To download the bag’s contents to your computer, click “Download” and then click on each of the links for the files.

-6. Sharing the contents of a bag will not empty the bag.
-You can share the same contents with another user(s); to empty the bag, click on the |bag icon| then cick the “Clear” button.
+6. Sharing or downloading the contents of a bag does not empty the bag.
+You can share the same contents with another user(s); to empty the bag, click on the |bag icon| then click the “Clear” button.

 .. tip::